Nailsea & Tickenham F.C.: History

 In 2015, Nailsea & Tickenham were formed following a merger between Somerset County League side Nailsea Town and Weston Super Mare & District League club Tickenham United.
 The new club took Nailsea Town's place in the Somerset County League, finishing runners-up in their first season.
 In 2022, the club was admitted into the Western League Division One.
+That season, they finished second in the table and were promoted to the Premier Division.

+In the 2024/25 season Nailsea and Tickenham reached the second qualifying round of the FA Cup after a 2-0 away victory over Hartpury, in August 2024.

 Ground

 The club currently play at Fryth Way, Nailsea.